mchughj/badgy/README.md

 ## Compiling examples
 The readme files within the example directories contain specific library and version information for that example.
 At a minimum though you should consider installing the following libraries as they are very useful and/or necessary for any real functionality.

 1. GxEPD library: you can find the repo [here](https://github.com/ZinggJM/GxEPD).
+It can also be found in the Library Manager under GxEPD.
+Do not download GxEPD2.
 2. AdaFruit GFX library: installation instructions available [here](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
+Also can be found in the Library Manager under Adafruit_GFX.
 3. WifiManager library: you can find the repo [here](https://github.com/tzapu/WiFiManager).
 You can also find this in the Library Manager under 'WiFiManager by tzapu'.
 4. Time library: you can find the repo [here](https://github.com/PaulStoffregen/Time).
+I was NOT able to find this in the Library Manager.
 5. ArduinoJson library: you can find the repo [here](https://github.com/bblanchon/ArduinoJson).
 You can also find this in the Library Manager under 'ArduinoJson by Benoit Blanchon'.
 Make sure that you install a 5.x version since some of the examples require that.